BV-BRC/BV-BRC-Docs/docroot/quick_references/views_tables_action-bar.rst

 Website Views, Tables, Filters, Action Bar
 ==========================================
 BV-BRC has some fundamental navigation and interaction patterns that are used throughout the website.
-The user guides below provide a detailed description of each that, once understood, will make using the website easier and more intuitive.
+The Quick Reference Guides below provide a detailed description of each that, once understood, will make using the website easier and more intuitive.

 .. toctree::
    :maxdepth: 1